TheWorldAvatar/viz/doc/config.md

   - `caption`: REQUIRED.
 Thumbnail caption on the navigation bar.
 Optional for only internal links, which defaults to the default if not set.
   - `icon`: REQUIRED.
 The displayed icon on the navigation bar.
 This uses an icon from the `Material Icon` pack, often in the format `multi_word_name`.
 Optional for only internal links, which defaults to the default if not set.
   - `permission`: OPTIONAL.
 This sets the permission required in order to view this thumbnail action IF authentication is enabled.
   - `type`: OPTIONAL.
 This modifies the thumbnail's behavior based on the specified type.
 By default, it redirect users to the specified url.
 When set to `file`, the thumbnail allows users to send a local file to the target URL.
+When set to `date`, the thumbnail allows users to select a date range before being redirected to the requested url.
 - `resources`: optional configuration for additional resources.
 They follow the following format
   - `resourceName`: indicates the type of resource required - dashboard, scenario
     - `url`: REQUIRED. url of the resource